ridwaniyas/portfolio/README.md

 # Portfolio
-My portfolio in the field of Data Analysis and Data Science
+My portfolio in the field of Data Analytics and Data Science